analogdevicesinc/msdk/Examples/MAX32665/Dual_Core/README.md

 ### Project-Specific Build Notes

-Set `ARM_DUALCORE=1` to build the Core 1 startup and system files.
+Set `ARM_DUALCORE=1` to build with the Core 1 startup and system files.

 ## Required Connections

 -   Connect a USB cable between the PC and the CN2 (USB/PWR) connector.
--   Open an terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
+-   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.

 ## Expected Output